electronstudio/raylib-python-cffi/docs-src/raylib.rst

-raylib.static
+C API
 =============

-The goal of raylib.static is make usage as similar to the original C as CFFI will allow.
+The goal of the C API is make usage as similar to the original C as CFFI will allow.
 The `example programs <https://github.com/electronstudio/raylib-python-cffi/tree/master/examples>`_ are very, very similar to the C originals.

 Example program:

 .. code-block::

-    from raylib.static import *
+    from raylib import *

     InitWindow(800, 450, b"Hello Raylib")
     SetTargetFPS(60)